Brewers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have played as the underdog in five of their past 10 games and have gone 1-4 in those contests.
+- In six games as the underdog over the last 10 matchups, the Brewers have posted a mark of 1-5.

-- In their previous 10 games with a total, the Brewers and their opponents have combined to exceed the over/under on four occasions.
+- When it comes to the total, the Brewers and their opponents are 4-6-0 in their last 10 games.

-- The Brewers' previous 10 matchups have not had a runline posted by bookmakers.
-In three consecutive games, Milwaukee and its opponent have finished below the over/under, with the average total set by oddsmakers being eight runs.
+- The previous 10 Brewers contests have not had a runline posted by oddsmakers.

 Read More About This Game